-The network connection is made via either one of two 8 way sockets on the left hand of the unit, (see Fig 5 below).
+The network connection is made via either one of two 8 way sockets on the connector PCB, (see Fig 5 below).
 Two sockets are provided, should a "daisy chain" wiring configuration be required.
+The third socket is the link back to the main electronics PCB.
 The system wiring can be of any configuration as shown if Fig 1 to 4 below, however there are limits on the cable length.
 The maximum total wire length in the installation is 450 metres and the maximum distance between any node to any node, or a termination is 250 metres.

-The cable length figures above apply to a category 5 utp solid twisted pair cable.
-Only 2 of the 8 ways of the network socket are used at this stage, (see specifications for pinouts) 8 way is provided for future expansion.
+The cable length figures above apply to a category 5 UTP solid twisted pair cable.
+Only 2 of the 8 ways of the network socket are used at this stage, (see specifications for pin-outs) 8way is provided for future expansion.